HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/message_codes.md

 ## Example

-For the following message code EJPIC0001E:
+For the message code `EJPIC0001E`:

 -   `EJP` is the product identifier.
 -   `IC` is the component identifier which means installation user interface.